News

 A First Step

 The proximity of the event to the IQMP was no accident; the park is located on the site of the former US Steel South Works plant which, at its peak before it closed 30 years ago, employed around 20,000 people.
 Community members are eager to ensure the quantum park will inject economic opportunity and accessible jobs into a neighborhood they feel has suffered from underinvestment since the plant shut down.
+Bowen was also chosen because one of its teachers, Adam Davenport, has participated for years in TeachQuantum, a program that immerses high school teachers in quantum research labs and prepares them to teach quantum-focused STEM concepts in their classrooms.

 Quantum, which is poised to impact many industries from medicine to national security, is often seen as a difficult and exclusive field aimed only at PhDs.
 This is no longer true; in fact, many of the often well-paid positions in the field are open to those without graduate degrees — a message leaders say is important to communicate.